-- · the intervention approaches trialled individually or in combination are insufficient, - · there is little or no compelling reason for the interventions to work, - there are no immediately available processing systems for recyclables with relatively high contamination levels, and - there is no social pressure for participation.
+- there is little or no compelling reason for the interventions to work, - there are no immediately available processing systems for recyclables with relatively high contamination levels, and - there is no social pressure for participation.

 Uniform national measures would need to address these systemic failures if there is to be forward movement in improving packaging recovery in public places.